keptn/keptn.github.io/content/docs/develop/how_to/continuous_delivery/deployment_helm/index.md

 ---
 title: Deployment with Helm
-description: Explains how Keptn uses Helm to deploy services
+description: Details about Keptn using Helm for deployment.
 weight: 95
 ---